NCG-Leiden/NCG-Leiden.github.io/connections2024/index.md

 ## 2024 Spring

-In 2024 spring semester, Prof. Adam Rennie (Wollongong) gave a mini-course on **connections and curvatures in noncommutative geometry**，based on joint work of him and Bram Mesland:
+In 2024 spring semester, Prof. Adam Rennie (Wollongong) gave a mini-course on **connections and curvatures in noncommutative geometry**, based on joint work of him and Bram Mesland:

 - B. Mesland and A. Rennie, [*Existence and uniqueness of the Levi-Civita connection on noncommutative differential forms*](https://arxiv.org/abs/2403.13735).
 - B. Mesland and A. Rennie, [*Curvature and Weitzenbock formula for spectral triples*](https://arxiv.org/abs/2404.07957).